gyselax/gyselalibxx/docs/mathematical_and_physical_conventions.md

 # Mathematical and physical conventions

-The conventions adopted in gyselalibxx for describing physical quantities such as scalar fields, vector fields and tensors are detailed hereafter.
+The conventions adopted in Gyselalib++ for describing physical quantities such as scalar fields, vector fields and tensors are detailed hereafter.

 ## Contents